-- 4. You are in a unique position as a public school professional.
+- Share this information with any other person, unless authorized by the Center - "Hint" or make suggestions about this information to any other person(s). - Repeat or present information even while omitting the involved person's name.
+Unauthorized disclosure of confidential information will not only result in disciplinary action including possible dismissal, but in some cases, also be a violation of state and/or federal law. - 3.
+Show that you are both constructive and professional.
+If criticism is needed, do it through the proper channels within the school. - 4.
+Remember, your influence upon students is very great.
+Students often quote "Educators".
+Students many times copy habits and attitudes of educators. - 5.
+You are in a unique position as a public school professional.
 Students must travel from home schools to our Center for classes.
 Your teaching must be better than average, and your knowledge of the subject area must be kept as current as possible.
-Make every effort to keep yourself informed. - 5.
+Make every effort to keep yourself informed. - 6.
 We feel that we have excellent faculty who can work with students and people in the involved communities.
-You may be asked to give presentations to community organizations; this type of contact with adults of various communities will add to the strong support that they have already shown. - Attendance at faculty meetings and our National Technical Honor Society Banquet will be considered a professional obligation.
-Faculty meetings will be held on the third Wednesday of each month, unless otherwise informed. - 7.
+You may be asked to give presentations to community organizations; this type of contact with adults of various communities will add to the strong support that they have already shown. - 7.
+Attendance at faculty meetings and our National Technical Honor Society Banquet will be considered a professional obligation.
+Faculty meetings will be scheduled each quarter, or as needed. - 8.
 Professional staff members are expected to use free periods for work at school or for coordinating activities.
 When a staff member is leaving their work office for out-of-school activities, they are to call the Center Office and notify the home school is applicable.
-This allows the office to provide callers with appropriate information. - 8.
-All staff members will develop and maintain a Professional Staff Portfolio. - 9.
+This allows the office to provide callers with appropriate information. - All staff members will develop and maintain a Professional Staff Portfolio. - 10.
 The Southeast Region Career and Technology Center has established the following procedure for teacher's right to review their personnel file.
 Each instructor employed by the center has the right to review the content of his/her personnel file, originating after employment by the center.
 Teachers may submit a written notice regarding any material and the same shall be attached to the file copy of material in question.
 If the teachers believe that, any material placed, in his/her file in inappropriate or in error, he/she may seek a review of the placement of such material in the file.

 If a complaint against a teacher is made and such a complaint is recorded in the file, the teacher is to be notified of the complaint being recorded in their personnel file.
 Teacher may request reproduction of material in personnel file upon written request, including reference and information given the time he/she was being evaluated for employment.
 Teacher shall pay for cost of reproduction.
-If there is a problem in placing or deleting material tin teacher's personnel file, the instructor shall request in writing an evaluation from the Director.
+If there is a problem in placing or deleting material in teacher's personnel file, the instructor shall request in writing an evaluation from the Director.
 Response from the Director will be made within three days after written request is received.
 If instructor is not satisfied, he/she may request in writing to the Center Board Chair, to be placed on the agenda for the next regular scheduled board meeting and arrange for appointment on board agenda for review of material with board and administration.